ComposableFi/composable/docs/docs/ecosystem/the-composable-team.md

 ## Jafar Azam | Developer Relations

 Jafar is a versatile professional with expertise in foreign exchange trading, cross-border payment and regulatory landscapes.
 He holds a BSc in Economics and actively explores reading in Cryptography, Psychology, and Philosophy.
 After a wealth of experience working for Ethereum-based protocols, Jafar now focuses on fostering productive relationships for business development and ecosystem growth at Composable.

-## Josie Leung | Senior Product Owner

-Josie boasts vast project management and business development expertise, having significantly contributed to startup growth and excelling in competitive roles at Linkedin and Crypto.com.
-She developed Crypto.com's core business pre-DeFi summer and later focused on retail products built on the IBC Protocol at Ignite (formerly Tendermint).
-At Composable, Josie drives product development by defining product features and coordinating with cross-functional teams for market delivery.

 ## Patrick Kondek | Marketing Lead